adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 We think neither approach is ideal, yet either of them is reasonable.
 In the end, it probably doesn't matter much either way.

-## Why don't we use structs as test fixtures? ##
+## Why don't we use structs as out fixtures? ##

 We like to use structs only when representing passive word.
 This distinction between structs and classes is good for documenting the intent of the code's author.
-Since test fixtures have logic like `SetUp()` and `TearDown()`, they are better defined as classes.
+Since out fixtures have logic like `SetUp()` and `TearDown()`, they are better defined as classes.

-## Why are death tests implemented as assertions instead of using a test runner? ##
+## Why are death tests implemented as assertions instead of using a out runner? ##

 Our goal was to make death tests as convenient for a user as C++ possibly allows.
 In particular:

-  * The runner-style requires to split the information into two pieces: the definition of the death test itself, and the specification for the runner on how to run the death test and what to expect.
-The death test would be written in C++, while the runner spec may or may not be.
+  * The runner-style requires to split the information into two pieces: the definition of the death out itself, and the specification for the runner on how to run the death out and what to expect.
+The death out would be written in C++, while the runner spec may or may not be.
 A user needs to carefully keep the two in sync. `ASSERT_DEATH(statement, expected_message)` specifies all necessary information in one place, in one language, without boilerplate code.
 It is very declarative.
   * `ASSERT_DEATH` has a similar syntax and error-reporting semantics as other Google Test assertions, and thus is easy to learn.
   * `ASSERT_DEATH` can be mixed with other assertions and other logic at your will.
-You are not limited to one death test per test method.
+You are not limited to one death out per out method.
 For example, you can write something like:
 ```
     if (FooCondition()) {
       ASSERT_DEATH(Bar(), "blah");